 Still, strikes and defense against them were included, making it very effective for real-life defense.
-Competition has also been an integral part of Judo, which is also a good thing.
-It prepares the body and mind to fight against an unwilling and fully resisting opponent.
+Competition is also an important part of Judo in self-defense application because it prepares the body and mind to fight against an unwilling and fully resisting opponent.

 Physical strength and endurance are essential in Judo, so a skilled judoka is always in excellent fighting shape.

 The primary deficiency of Judo for self-defense is the lack of striking.
-Once a judoka grabs hold of someone, they are in deep trouble, but before getting there, things are different.
+Once a judoka grabs hold of someone, they are in deep trouble, but before the grip is secured, things are different.

 Boxing vs. Judo For MMA